UCO-HPC/buddy-documentation/source/general/terminal.rst

   [skelting1@buddy meta]$ pwd
   /home/skelting1/~/Data_Folder_01/meta

-One option for going up a folder is to give our ``cd`` command the ``/home/skelting1/~/Data_Folder_01/`` path.
-But this is highly inefficient.
+One option for going up a folder is to give our ``cd`` command the absolute path of the parent directory: ``/home/skelting1/Data_Folder_01/`` but, this is highly inefficient.
 Let's examine another special folder.
 We will need to add another option to our "LiSt" command to see what they are.

 .. code-block:: console